Skip to main content

 High Resolution Image

-On platforms that have high-DPI support such as Apple Retina displays, you can append @2x after image's base filename to mark it as a high resolution image.
+On platforms that support high pixel density displays (such as Apple Retina), you can append @2x after image's base filename to mark it as a 2x scale high resolution image.

-For example, if icon.png is a normal image that has standard resolution, then icon@2x.png will be treated as a high resolution image that has double DPI density.
+For example, if icon.png is a normal image that has standard resolution, then icon@2x.png will be treated as a high resolution image that has double Dots per Inch (DPI) density.

-If you want to support displays with different DPI densities at the same time, you can put images with different sizes in the same folder and use the filename without DPI suffixes.
+If you want to support displays with different DPI densities at the same time, you can put images with different sizes in the same folder and use the filename without DPI suffixes within Electron.
 For example:

 images/